Snapchat/djinni/README.md

 `./ci/generate.sh` generates the examples sources.

-Use `bazel test //test-suite:djinni-objc-tests //test-suite:djinni-java-tests`
+Use `bazelisk test //test-suite:djinni-objc-tests //test-suite:djinni-java-tests`
 to build and run Objective-C and Java tests.

 ### Building and running the mobile example apps

-The Android example app can be build with bazel: `bazel build
+The Android example app can be build with bazel: `bazelisk build
 //examples:android-app`, and then install to a device with `adb install bazel-bin/examples/android-app.apk`